awsdocs/aws-certificate-user-guide/doc_source/import-certificate.md

 In addition to requesting SSL/TLS certificates provided by AWS Certificate Manager \(ACM\), you can import certificates that you obtained outside of AWS\.
 You might do this because you already obtained a certificate from a third\-party issuer, or because the certificates provided by ACM do not meet your requirements\.

-After you import an SSL/TLS certificate obtained outside of AWS and associated it with services integrated with ACM, you can reimport that certificate while preserving its associations\.
+After you import an SSL/TLS certificate obtained outside of AWS and have associated it with services integrated with ACM, you can reimport that certificate while preserving its associations\.
+Multiple certificates with the same domain name can be imported, but they must be imported one at a time\.

 After you import a certificate, you can use it with the [AWS services that are integrated with ACM](acm-services.md)\.
 The certificates that you import work the same as those provided by ACM, with one important exception: ACM does not provide [managed renewal](managed-renewal.md) for imported certificates\.